SolaceDev/solace-dev-codelabs/markdown/introduction-to-event-portal/introduction-to-event-portal.md

 ### Run the app!
 Now that our app has been developed let's run it!

-If your IDE has support for Spring Boot you can run it as a Spring Boot App.

-Or run it from the terminal by navigating to the directory with the pom and running the `mvn clean spring-boot:run` command.
+Run it from your IDE or from the command line by executing `python3 main.py`

-🤯🤯 **The Python app is now Running, connected to the Solace Event Broker and processing events!** 🤯🤯
+🤯🤯 **The Python app is now Running, connected to the Solace Event Broker and receiving and logging events!** 🤯🤯

-### AsyncAPI Code Generators

 ## Implement: Other Options!
 Duration: 0:04:00